Look at your students holistically to include mentorship in supervision

 Mentoring relationships differ from one case to another, mostly depending on each mentee’s different needs, the capabilities and experience of the mentor, the time commitment and the emotional involvement of both the mentor and the mentee.
 Accordingly, mentoring relationships evolve, due to the changes to these factors (Harper & Sawicka, 2001; Kram, 1983).
 The following story, between a mentor and a graduate student, provides a sense of how a mentoring relationship begins, progresses, and eventually ends.

 Case study: Evolution of a mentoring relationship

-Dr. Launch was a professor of management specializing in organizational behaviour, and Erick, from an ethnic minority family, was a first-year Master's student in Dr. Launch’s business seminar.
+Dr. Launch was a professor of management specializing in organizational behaviour, and Erick was a first-year Master's student in Dr. Launch’s business seminar.
 Erick gained Dr. Launch’s attention with his high grades and unusually cogent written work.
 At first, Dr. Launch invited Erick to talk after class, but Erick did not respond.
 Then, Dr. Launch emailed Erick to offer him a formal appointment.
 At the first meeting, Dr. Launch had to put Erick at ease because Erick was very nervous.
 When Dr. Launch learned that Erick had not decided on a research topic, he encouraged him to choose organizational behaviour and offered to be his supervisor.
 Erick soon made his decision and named Dr. Launch his supervisor, but their first interaction as supervisor-supervisee was not smooth.
 Erick never initiated meetings and did not talk a lot during their conversations.